-"Even though I'm anxious about ______, I know I can handle whatever happens."
+"Even though I'm feeling anxious about ______, I know I can handle whatever happens."

-"Even though I feel sad, I deeply love, accept and forgive myself."
+"Even though I'm feeling sad right now, I deeply love, accept and forgive myself."

 You can tap on your child directly.
 (You might want to demonstrate first on yourself, or on a teddy bear.)
 Or you can teach them to tap on themselves.